Roiak2/Canopy-Openness-from-Hemispheric-Photos/proposal.md

 ```

 Dependencies and libraries for this package include:
-  1. 'pandas': to output and store results in a dataframe
+  1. `pandas`: to output and store results in a dataframe
-  2. 'numpy': to carry out statistical calculations
+  2. `numpy`: to carry out statistical calculations
-  3. 'skimage': to threshold colors in inputted images
+  3. `skimage`: to threshold colors in inputted images
-  4. 'pathlib': to handle multiple files at once from a directory
+  4. `pathlib`: to handle multiple files at once from a directory

 ### User Input and Interface
 The program requires the user to input image files.
 These will be jpeg or png files and should be fisheye photos.